Are you overwhelmed by all the different types of shrimp you see at the grocery store? This guide is here to help!

-Here are some types of American shrimp you might find in a grocery store or market:
+Here are some types of American shrimp (domestic shrimp) you might find in a grocery store or market:

 - Pink Shrimp: Often from Florida, Large and meaty, Sweet